j201/blog/posts/typescript-the-bad-parts.md

 So, if you consider lack of type safety to be JS's largest deficiency, TypeScript isn't an adequate solution.
 If you want ES6 features, TypeScript isn't an adequate solution, since it only has a few of them.
 And if you want classes like C# (ugh), then TypeScript isn't an adequate solution, since its classes are a thin film of sugar over totally different semantics.
 It only really works if you want a half-assed implementation of all three.

 What I'd like to see instead is something like [clojure.core.typed](http://typedclojure.org) for JS.
 That is, something that only provides type annotation and type checking but that is designed to accomodate the way the language is written and therefore allows a far wider range of types.
 Not being based on a C#-ey type system would also allow the inclusion of more powerful type features such as higher-kinded types.
-Note that such a checker could use special comments, meaning that it could work with normal JS files.
+Note that such a checker could use special comments for annotations, meaning that it could work with normal JS files.
 In short, a type checker that does one thing and does it well.